Diamond Jenness: Recommendations to deputy minister (1936)

 His suggestions appear to have had little influence.
-The government shifted attention away from domestic problems when World War II broke out, and Jenness (being too old for combat) was assigned temporary duties to assist in war efforts at home.
-Shortly after the war, he is recorded as having said: “Unhappily nearly all our Indians today—not only the northern ones, but those in the south, too, who live on reserves, whether here in the east or on the prairies or in British Columbia—have lost their dignity, their self-reliance and self-respect.”
+The government shifted attention away from domestic problems when the Second World War broke out, and Jenness (being too old for combat) was assigned temporary duties to assist in war efforts at home.
+Shortly after the war, he is recorded as having said: "Unhappily nearly all our Indians today—not only the northern ones, but those in the south, too, who live on reserves, whether here in the east or on the prairies or in British Columbia—have lost their dignity, their self-reliance and self-respect."

-Joint parliamentary committee ceeting (1947)
+Joint parliamentary committee meeting (1947)

-In 1947, Jenness – officially billed as “Dominion Anthropologist” – was called before a joint parliamentary committee to share his views and answer questions.
-He presented a plan to address what he referred to as the “immorally indefensible” state of Indian social and economic conditions.
+In 1947, Jenness – officially billed as "Dominion Anthropologist" – was called before a joint parliamentary committee to share his views and answer questions.
+He presented a plan to address what he referred to as the "immorally indefensible" state of First Nations social and economic conditions.
 His plan was based upon New Zealand's management of its native affairs since the early 1860s, which, in his view, was being administered successfully at that time.
-“Because they are ‘free citizens,’ ” Jenness stated, “Maori are neither segregated on reserves, nor subject to state-sanctioned institutional barriers limiting their participation in national life.”
-He pointed out that Maoris were treated as full and equal citizens but also encouraged to maintain their distinct cultural identity, values, and traditions.
+"Because they are 'free citizens,' " Jenness stated, "Maori are neither segregated on reserves, nor subject to state-sanctioned institutional barriers limiting their participation in national life."
+He pointed out that Māori were treated as full and equal citizens but also encouraged to maintain their distinct cultural identity, values, and traditions.
 They were allowed to attend public schools and hold government office.
 Their local communities were becoming largely self-governing - operating in accord with customary tribal authority yet with access to courts to settle land disputes.